jrochkind/rails_stackview/README.md

 This code is meant for integration with a Rails app.
 It does not assume Blacklight, although is usable with Blacklight.

+Add it to your app like any other gem, by listing in the Gemfile.

 ## Usage